COVID-19 questions and answers for learners

-We understand Athabasca University (AU) learners may have questions specific to AU arising as a result of the global COVID-19 pandemic.
+We understand Athabasca University (AU) learners may have questions about how the COVID-19 pandemic could affect your studies and experience with AU.

 This page includes answers to frequently asked questions we have received from our undergraduate learners.